tavaresgerson/adonisdocbr/src/docs/ace/tui.md

   async run() {
     const tasks = this.ui.tasks()

-    // ... rest of the code to follow
+    // ... resto do código a seguir
   }
 }
 ```